Data Protection statement of the secunet Security Networks AG

 45138 Essen, Germany

 To the extent that personal data (for example your first and last name, title, company, role, activity, postal address, email address, phone number, customer number, order number, invoice data, username, or IP address) are collected on our website, where possible this is always on a voluntary basis.
-Sensitive data such as information regarding health, political opinion, religion or trade union membership or other information are not collected by our website.
+Sensitive data such as information regarding health, political opinion, religion or trade union membership or other information is not collected by our website.

 The definitions used such as “personal data” or their “processing” correspond to the definitions stated in Article 4 of the General Data protection Regulation (GDPR).